ehmicky/autoserver/docs/client/request/patch.md

 # Regular patch command

-Regular [patch commands](crud.md#patch-command) perform a partial modification of existing models by setting the model with specified values.
+[Patch commands](crud.md#patch-command) perform a partial modification of existing models by setting the model with specified values.

+This is in contrast with [upsert commands](crud.md#upsert-command) which fully replace (or create) the models.

 ```HTTP
 PATCH /rest/users/1

 { "city": "Copenhagen" }
 ```

-will respond with the newly modified model:

 ```json
 {